networkx/networkx/doc/source/reference/introduction.rst

 >>> G=nx.MultiGraph()
 >>> G=nx.MultiDiGraph()

-When called with no arguments you get a graph without any nodes or edges (empty graph).
-In NX every graph or network is a Python "object", and in Python the functions associated with an "object" are known as methods.

-All graph classes allow any hashable object as a node.
+All graph classes allow any :term:`hashable` object as a node.
 Hashable objects include strings, tuples, integers, and more.
-Arbitrary edge data/weights/labels can be associated with an edge.
+Arbitrary edge attributes such as weights and labels can be associated with an edge.

-All graph classes have boolean attributes to describe the nature of the
-graph:  directed, weighted, multigraph.
-The weighted attribute means that the edge weights are numerical, though that is not enforced.
-Some functions will not work on graphs that do not have weighted==True (the default), so it can be used to protect yourself against using a routine that requires numerical edge data.

-The graph classes data structures are based on an adjacency list and implemented as a Python dictionary of dictionaries.
-The outer dictionary is keyed by nodes to values that are themselves dictionaries keyed by neighboring node to the edge object (default 1) associated with that edge (or a list of edge objects for MultiGraph/MultiDiGraph).
+The graph internal data structures are based on an adjacency list representation and implemented using Python :term:`dictionary` datastructures.
+The graph adjaceny structure is implemented as a Python dictionary of dictionaries; the outer dictionary is keyed by nodes to values that are themselves dictionaries keyed by neighboring node to the edge attributes associated with that edge.
 This "dict-of-dicts" structure allows fast addition, deletion, and lookup of nodes and neighbors in large graphs.
 The underlying datastructure is accessed directly by methods (the programming interface "API") in the class definitions.